palashahuja/my-resume-in-git/README.md

 ```

 If I find more jobs at "Cool Co."
 I can re-use this resume with an updated jd.pdf file and add a new commit for the new role.

-## Optional things

-Some other things I've tried tracking and gave up on for various reasons.

-* Interviews
-* Job offers
-* Contacts/notes

-For a while I was tracking application status updates and interviews in my git repo.
-It was cool to see the timeline, but it became too much work to maintain.

-It was more work partially because the job I interviewed for wasn't always the job I applied for.
-Some companies also have many layers of interviews and I would forget to update the repo after a phone screen or after traveling for an in-person interview.

-Offers come via email or a phone call and usually have multiple documents (at least they do at big companies) and I didn't want to dump all that stuff in git.
-Health benefits, retirement, base pay, and other perks were never consistent and instead of keeping them in git I keep them in my note taking app.

-Contacts and names are handy to have, but I never found a consistent way to store them.
-Sometimes I would put them in git commit messages and sometimes I would put them in a contacts.txt file.

-Either way, I would track them but when I would eventually want to look them up again they usually didn't work at the company anymore.
-There have been people I've interviewed with at multiple companies and it was harder to track them as part of an application process.